• Skip to primary navigation

 • Sprinkle sausage and bacon over bread cubes.

-• Sprinkle cheese evenly over sausage mixture.
+• Sprinkle 1 ½ cups of the cheese evenly over sausage mixture.

 • Bake 40 minutes or until lightly browned on top and bubbly around edges.
 Let stand 5 or 10 minutes before serving.